khiwniti/flux-seo-scribe-craft/wordpress-plugin/readme.txt

 = Does this plugin require an API key? =

-Yes, for AI-powered features like content generation, you'll need to enter an API key in the settings page.
+Yes, for AI-powered features like content generation, you'll need to enter a Gemini API key in the settings page.

 = Can I use this plugin with any WordPress theme? =